Liberty invests new funds into major financial aid programs

 The Liberty Scholars Grant Program is for resident undergraduate and graduate students.
 The grant is based on the student’s respective cumulative GPA and expected family contribution (EFC) from the FAFSA.
 Awards range from $300-$1,000 per semester for resident graduate students and $1,000-$2,000 per semester for resident undergraduate students.

-The Academic Achievement Scholarship will help more than 7,000 qualifying students receive over $15 million in aid at Liberty this year alone.
+The Liberty Virginia High-Achiever Scholarship will help more than 7,000 qualifying students receive over $15 million in aid at Liberty this year alone.
 Some of the amounts are increasing by as much as $500.

 As part of its commitment to furthering the Great Commission, Liberty recently launched a new missionary scholarship, which grants full tuition to children of missionaries whose organizations work closely with Liberty.
 Additionally, a loan forgiveness program has been instituted for qualified Liberty graduates serving in the mission field.
 The loan forgiveness program will pay up to 20 percent per year of the balance of federal student loans (up to $30,000 per individual) to qualifying alumni.